sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/150_What_is_Sequelize_an_ORM.md

 # 150. What is Sequelize: an ORM
 Created Friday 24 March 2023 at 02:07 am

-Sequelize is an ORM (Object Relation Mapper) library for Node.js
+Sequelize is an ORM (Object Relation Mapper) library for Node.js.
+It supports TypeScript too.

 ## Motivations (to use an ORM - my guess)
 1. No need to write SQL